groupgets/LeptonModule/README.md

 arduino_i2c
 --------------
-This example shows how to read the i2c ports using an Arduio Note that most arduio hardware does not have enough memory to buffer the thermal image.
+This example shows how to read the i2c ports using an Arduio.
+Note that most arduio hardware does not have enough memory to buffer the thermal image.
 80*60*2 = 9600 bytes